OpenZeppelin/cairo-contracts/CONTRIBUTING.md

 ## Integration tests

-Currently, starknet's test suite has important differences with public networks.
+Currently, Starknet's test suite has important differences with public networks.
 We strongly suggest testing new features against a testnet before submitting the PR, to make sure that everything works as expected in a real environment.

 We are looking into defining a better process for these integration tests, but for now the PR author/contributor must suggest an approach to test the feature when applicable, which has to be agreed and reproduced by the reviewer.